BrowserBox/BrowserBox/README.md

 - Control the resource usage of a pool of remote browsers, collectively and individually.
 - Adaptively resamples images based on the bandwidth you have available on your connection, to maintain responsiveness and use the best image quality your bandwidth permits

-## Some ways people are using OuterShell
+## Some ways people are using ViewFinder

 - To embed other applications in their own web app to unite separate user flows, and overcome iframe restrictions.
 - As a browser proxy to enable secure browsing on locked down internal networks